 Local Anesthesia: We use several kinds of local anesthetics drugs.
 Most patients refer to these as novacaine.
 Most often, we will administer 2% lidocaine with 1:100,000 epinephrine.
 The epinephrine is a vasoconstrictor which causes the blood vessels in the administered area to constrict allowing the lidocaine to be more effective, and stay where we place it.
 We also use 3% mepivacaine without epinephrine for patients with cardiac problems or hypertension or if there is sensitivity to epinephrine.
 A relatively new anesthetic called septocaine is giving deep local anesthesia for a shorter period of time.
 When we do surgeries, we will use longer lasting anesthesia like marcaine or 2% lidocaine with 1:50,000 epinephrine

 This is administered by inhalation, meaning that you breathe it through your nose with a nose piece.
 This can be used in combination with local anesthetic.
 This drug acts by increasing a patient's pain threshold and lowering their anxiety level.
-While administering Nitrous Oxide, a patient's "protective reflexes" are still intact, meaning that they can breathe on their own, swallow, and respond to commands.
+While administering laughing gas, a patient's protective reflexes are still intact, meaning that they can breathe on their own, swallow, and respond to commands.
 This sedation basically reduces the nervousness in a patient and helps get rid of the "butterflies in the stomach" feeling.
-When a patient is removed from the nitrous oxide, they return to normal within a few minutes.
+When a patient is removed from the laughing gas, they return to normal within a few minutes.
 They can even drive home themselves if they have a license.
 This type of sedation is used for children and adults alike.

 People are anxious about going to the dentist for different reasons, including worrying about the effectiveness of localized anesthetic and feeling like the dentist is rushed or is neglecting your concerns.
 Other factors include anticipation of pain, the cost of the procedure, past experiences, and even the sterile smell of the dental office.
 Interrupting the normal day's routine to visit the dentist also is a factor in general anxiety.